-Content includes assignment to an elementary school teacher one period daily.
+Content includes assignment to an elementary or middle school teacher one period daily.
 Students may tutor, help with projects, read stories, or perform clerical duties.
+In addition, middle school student interns may work in lab settings.
 Seminars are presented by educators in various fields during the semester.
-The course offers career exploration opportunity to students considering elementary education or a child related field.
-Transportation or walking distance of an elementary school required.
+This course offers a career exploration opportunity for students considering elementary education or a child related field.
+Students must have their own transportation or be assigned to a school within walking distance.
 This course may be taken repeatedly for elective credit.

-GENERAL INTERN (7131A, 7131B) Grades 11-12, 1st or 2nd Sem., One-fourth Credit.
+GENERAL STUDENT INTERN (7131A, 7131B) Grades 11-12, 1st or 2nd Sem., One-fourth Credit.
 Prerequisite: Staff Recommended